pmelchior/usrp-sciprog/projects/transit/readme.md

 1. Write a function that takes the object numer (e.g. 7016.01) as an argument and returns two arrays: `time` and `flux`, read from the data file ('data/7016.01.txt').

-2. Write a function that takes a filename as an argument and plots time vs. flux of the data returned by (1).
+2. Write a function that takes the object number as an argument and plots time vs. flux of the data returned by (1).

 3. Write a function implementing the trapezoid model.
 It should take four